The Department of Education and many private lenders issue loans to students to help fund their education.

 Many lenders that provide loans to students do not want to handle loan servicing and customer service themselves.
 This means they don’t distribute funds to schools, collect payments, or otherwise provide service to potential and current borrowers in managing their loans.

-That’s where Heartland ECSI and other servicers come in.
+That’s where Heartland ECSI and other student loan servicers come in.

 Heartland ECSI is one of the largest and oldest student loan servicers in the U.S. ECSI services several types of loans for students at all educational levels.

 This ECSI student loans review can help you better understand what ECSI will do for you – and what types of services it will provide.

 On this page: